How to treat heat illness in fireground rehab

 IV access should be obtained and the patient's hemodynamic status supported with IV fluids.
 Consider airway control depending on the patient’s status during transport to definitive care.

-Cooling a patient with heatstroke should be continued until the body’s core temperature reaches 102 F. If heatstroke cannot be excluded, cooling should be initiated.
+Cooling a patient with heatstroke should be continued until the body’s core temperature reaches 102 degrees F. If heatstroke cannot be excluded, cooling should be initiated.

 Antipyretic medications such as acetaminophen and ibuprofen have no role in the treatment of environmental hyperthermia and should not be administered.